cs0041/bricknblock-smart-contracts/README.md

     - `claimTokens`: Allows investors to claim their property tokens after fundraising completion.

 ### 4. FactoryFundraising.sol
+Handles the creation and management of fundraising campaigns for real estate assets.
+This contract enables the deployment of individual fundraising instances.
 - **Purpose**: Factory contract for creating `RealEstateFundraising` contracts.
 - **Key Features**:
   - **Fundraising Creation**: